Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 ## Read me file credits
 As this is the first 'Readme' file I have ever written, I've read files of many students who were kind enough to share their first projects.
 The 'Readme' file from [LogisticBravo](https://github.com/LogisticBravo/Milestone_Project-1-3DPrintQ) was a great source of inspiration.
-Ihave also used the template from [othneildrew](https://github.com/othneildrew/Best-README-Template) and as well as one from [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)
+I have also used the template from [othneildrew](https://github.com/othneildrew/Best-README-Template) and as well as one from [Code Institute](https://github.com/Code-Institute-Solutions/readme-template).

 ## Pictures credits
 Pictures were taken from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/).
 The backgroung picture was taken from [Toptal](https://www.toptal.com/designers/subtlepatterns/?s=striped_lens).